Vulnerabilities, Threats, and Attacks

-Modern organizations have a big job guarding digital assets against threats.
-A defensive security team needs to be right every time while an offensive threat actor only needs to be right once.
-Therefore, security team members need to have a thorough understanding of common tools, techniques, and procedures threat actors use in order to lower their organization’s risk of being attacked.
+A defensive security team must be right every time, while an offensive threat actor only needs to be right once.
+Cybersecurity professionals should have a thorough understanding of the most common tools, techniques, and procedures threat actors use in order to lower their organization’s risk of being attacked.

 Before taking this course, you should be able to:

-- Recognize, at a high level, the components that are involved with information system infrastructure such as client-based systems, server-based systems, cloud services, distributed systems, internet of things (IoT) and mobile systems.
+- Recognize the components that are involved with information system infrastructure such as client-based systems, server-based systems, cloud services, distributed systems, internet of things (IoT) and mobile systems

-- Comfortably interact with Windows and/or Linux operating systems at both the graphical user interface and command line level.
-Course labs will require interacting with various operating systems and applications.
+- Comfortably interact with Windows and/or Linux operating systems at both the graphical user interface and command-line level